sermant-io/Sermant-website/docs/en/document/developer-guide/heartbeat-func.md

 The development based on heartbeat capability is mainly used to allow plug-in developers to report a small amount of very important information of plug-ins through heartbeat, and can be observed in the monitoring panel.
 This development example is based on the project created in the documentation for [Create your first plugin](README.md).

-In engineering `template\template-plugin` module under `com.Huaweicloud.Sermant.Template.TemplateDeclarer` class add variable `heartbeatService` framework for the heart service, This parameter is used to set additional heartbeat information：
+In engineering `template\template-plugin` module under `com.huaweicloud.sermant.template.TemplateDeclarer` class add variable `heartbeatService` framework for the heart service, This parameter is used to set additional heartbeat information：

 ```java
 HeartbeatService heartbeatService = ServiceManager.getService(HeartbeatService.class);